MechMadHog/mechmadhog.com/_posts/2025-12-22-Christmas.md

   Set at Christmas, heavy festive iconography, emotional beats boosted by the season.
   Remove Christmas and the stories still function.

+  - **Look Who’s Talking Now**
+  The animals are introduced as Christmas presents, making the holiday essential to the setup.
+  Once the premise is established, the story no longer depends on Christmas.

 - **Just Friends**
   Christmas provides the setting and awkwardness, not the cause.
   The conflict exists independently of the holiday.